 - Select individual point sets using the Point set drop-down menu.

 - Click the Add button to edit tie points within the current point set.
 Click and drag a tie point to move it.
 If you have added an image to the preview window, use the Add button to add a tie point to the current point set.

 If image geolocation accuracy is low, overlapping images may not be displayed in the correct locations.
 Click the Load Images button and select the images that contain overlap.
 The images will appear in the preview window.

 - To create a point set, click the Add a point set button , click the Load Images button , and draw a rectangle in the map to load the selected images to the preview windows.

 Run the Adjust tool again to incorporate updated tie points in the adjustment.
-The updated results are displayed in the Image Inspector and Tie Point Editor windows.
+The updated results will be dislayed in the Image Inspector and Tie Point Editor windows.